 - The policy you choose may earn dividends.
 But the insurance company won’t guarantee it.
 If you receive dividends, it will also accumulate interest.
 Some of the features of this policy also include reducing future premiums, paying premiums in cash, and purchasing paid-up additional insurance.

-- No matter what the amount of death benefit is, your beneficiaries will receive the entire income tax-free.
+- No matter the death benefit amount, your beneficiaries will receive the entire income tax-free.

-However, you can customize your limited pay life policy to add more value to it.
+However, you can customize your limited pay life policy to add more value.
 The eligibility depends on the features you choose:

 Guaranteed Insurability Option

 You can now insure your insurability.
-This option allows you to purchase additional amounts of insurance on predetermined option dates.
-The benefit of this option is, you don’t have to undergo a medical examination.
+This option allows you to purchase additional insurance amounts on predetermined option dates.
+The benefit of this option is, that you don’t have to undergo a medical examination.

-Upon marrying or becoming a parent, you may choose the other option which is Waiver of Premium for Disability.
+Upon marrying or becoming a parent, you may choose the other option, Waiver of Premium for Disability.
 The eligibility criteria to obtain this type of insurance policy depend on your age and coverage.
 Your age should be between 0 to 37 years.

 On the other hand, the coverage should be from $25,000 to $100,000, but it shouldn’t exceed the amount of your initial plan.